doangelo98/photos/README.md

 # Thought Process

 I designed and coded the website with minimalism and brutalism in mind.
 The use of black and white is intentional; I don’t want any colors to distract from the images.
 The same goes for the font.
 I use Inter, a sans-serif font, which is highly readable, instead of using a serif font.
 I’m trying to be as semantic as possible with the code.
-You might notice the lack of <div> elements—<div> is not semantic, although for larger projects, it’s inevitable.
+You might notice the lack of div, div elements is not semantic, although for larger projects, it’s inevitable.
 I want my website to adhere to accessibility standards, so that people with disabilities can also use it.

 There might be grammatical errors since English isn't my first language, but I assure you that I’m constantly checking for them.